-\Edward is CEO of law firm Marine Legal Bureau (MLB).
-Before MLB he spent several years as managing partner of another law firm in Riga, manager of Legal Dept. of Lloyd's agency of local correspondent for P&I Clubs in Latvia, before as manager of private Russian ship owning company.
+Edward is CEO of law firm Maritime Legal Bureau (MLB).

+Before MLB he spent several years as managing partner of another law firm in Riga, manager of private Russian ship owning company, as manager of Legal Dept. of Lloyd's agency in Latvia and of local correspondent for P&I Clubs.

-In May 2008 Edward was key person who hosted the 5th Shiparrested.com members meeting in Riga.
+In May 2008 Edward was key person who hosted 5th Shiparrested.com members meeting in Riga.

-He is active arbitrator of Maritime Arbitration Commission (MAC) of the ICC of Russia (Moscow), Full Memberarbitrator of the GMAA (Hamburg), arbitrator in the EMAC (Dubai) and Supporting Member of the LMAA.
+He is an arbitrator of Maritime Arbitration Commission (MAC) of ICC of Russia (Moscow), Full Member-arbitrator of the GMAA in Hamburg and Supporting Member of the LMAA.

-As a lawyer Edward has experience in resolution of a wide range of both dry and wet shipping matters in courts and in arbitrations in Latvia, Russia, Germany and UK.
+As a lawyer Edward has experience in resolution of a wide range of both dry and wet shipping matters.
+Edward represents clients in courts and in arbitrations in Latvia, Russia, Germany and UK.

-Several years Edward has been selected as being among the world's pre-eminent shipping and maritime lawyers (Who's Who Legal) and was listed in the publication "Legal 500 Europe, Middle East and Africa (EMEA)".
+In 2010 Edward has been selected as being among the world's pre-eminent shipping and maritime lawyers (Who'sWhoLegal).